Jacques Damala: Illegitimate daughter

 In early 1889, Damala had also fathered a child with one of his mistresses, a theatre extra, who used to inject him with morphine during intermissions.
 After his mistress gave birth to a baby girl, she placed the baby in a basket on Bernhardt's doorstep with a note.
 Bernhardt was furious to discover that Damala's illegitimate daughter was placed in her care and contemplated having the infant drowned on the river Seine.
 Bernhardt's servants attempted to notify Damala of his child, but he was unable to contemplate the situation, due to severely reduced clarity (a result of his deep addiction).
 Thankfully, his daughter's life was saved by a friend of both Bernhardt and Damala, gun dealer and future tycoon Basil Zaharoff, who proposed to take the child so that he could find a surrogate family for her.
 Eventually, the girl was baptised Teresa (1889–1967) and was raised in Adrianople in Eastern Thrace, later becoming a socialite in royal Athens society.

-The adventures of Damala's daughter, who had love affairs with Ernest Hemingway, who called a her a "Greek princess", and Gabriele d'Annunzio, as well getting acquainted with Benito Mussolini, and serving as a model for Pablo Picasso in the early 1920s, were documented by Fredy Germanos in his historical novel Teresa (Greek: Tερέζα, pronounced Tereza), published in 1997.
+The adventures of Damala's daughter, who had love affairs with Ernest Hemingway, who called her a "Greek princess", and Gabriele d'Annunzio, as well getting acquainted with Benito Mussolini, and serving as a model for Pablo Picasso in the early 1920s, were documented by Fredy Germanos in his historical novel Teresa (Greek: Tερέζα, pronounced Tereza), published in 1997.
 The book also makes reference to Damala's Parisian life and mentions that Bernhardt remained in love with him until the end of her life.
 In fact, Bernhardt and Teresa Damala met each other again years later.